hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

 * `submitterDid`: String - DID of the read request sender.
 * `revocRegDefId`: String - ID of the corresponding Revocation Registry Definition in ledger.
-* `timestamp`: BigNum - Requested time represented as a total number of seconds from Unix Epoch
+* `timestamp`: Timestamp (Number) - Requested time represented as a total number of seconds from Unix Epoch
 * __->__ `request`: Json

 Errors: `Common*`